AndyMardell/phpcs-docker/readme.md

 `docker run --rm -v /local/path:/project andymardell/wpcs --standard=WordPress-Core ./wp-content/themes/my-theme`

+## Automatically Fixing Errors

 To fix errors with phpcbf, you can use

 `docker run --entrypoint=phpcbf --rm -v /local/path:/project andymardell/wpcs ./wp-content/themes/my-theme`

+Bear in mind this doesn't fix all errors.
+You should run the audit again to check remaining errors.

 ## Relative paths